thecsea/mysqltcs/README.md

 `use it\thecsea\mysqltcs\Mysqltcs;` and `$connection = new Mystcs(...);`

+you can see [tests](#tests) to understand how to use library

 # Tests
-Change db data in `tests/config.php`
+* Change db data in `tests/config.php`

-Import `tests/mysqltcs.sql`
+* Import `tests/mysqltcs.sql`

-Execute the unit tests:
+* Execute the unit tests:

 1. Go in the root directory
 2. Type `phpunit` or if you have downloaded the phar `php phpunit-xxx.phar`

-In fact `phpunit.xml` contains the correcttest configuration
+In fact `phpunit.xml` contains the correct test configuration

 **CAUTION**: each time tests are executed, the database must be in the initial state, like the import has just been executed (you should have a empty  table, only the db structure)

+#Examples
+You can find some examples under `examples` to run it:

+* Change db data in `examples/config.php`
+* Import `examples/mysqltcs.sql`

+There is a simple example  `simpleExample.php` that shows you how to use the library in the simplest way

 # By [thecsea.it](http://www.thecsea.it)